anasbadawy/Steering-Prediction-CNN/README.md

 ##  Dataset Creation

 - For creating a convolutional neural network models that is able to predict steering angles of autonomous vehicles using Udacity simulator, a dataset of frames that have variety of roads and lighting is extracted along with the steering value of each frame.

-These images is obtained by Udacity simulator and they are 21000 of images and labeled by their steering values.
+-These images is obtained by Udacity simulator and they are 21000 of images and labeled by their steering values.

 - They were approximately 1 hour worth of driving data by driving the car in the center of the road.
-The steer- ing angles are in degrees.
+The steering angles are in degrees.
 So it has been normalized in the [-1,1] range.
 Because of the dataset was unbalanced because most of it has degrees between [-5,5] which is the format of Udacity simulator.

 - We applied a sampling process to balance this dataset by splitting steering angles into 1000 bins and using at most 300 frames for each bin.
 Some of bins which are more than 0.4 after normalization couldn’t react 300 frames because they were so rare.
 After this sampling process. the dataset became 8300 samples.

-- We split them into 80 percent for training and 20 percent for testing sets.:
+- We split them into 80 percent for training and 20 percent for testing sets.

+- For increasing data, we applied data augmentation technique by creating more images from existed ones by randomly adding vertical shadow over images to be similar to shadows on real roads.

+##  Dataset Creation